 A good abstract is short but impactful, so make sure every word counts.
 Each sentence should clearly communicate one main point.

-Avoid unnecessary filler words, and avoid obscure jargon that requires explanation—the abstract should be understandable to readers who are not familiar with your topic.
+Avoid unnecessary filler words, and avoid obscure jargon—the abstract should be understandable to readers who are not familiar with your topic.

 If you’re struggling to edit down to the required length, read our guide to shortening an abstract.

 The purpose of the abstract is to report the original contributions of your research, so avoid discussion of others’ work, even if you address it at length in the main text.